johnmholmes/CANmINnOUT/README.md

 ### Node Variables

-The number of Node Variables is equal to the number of switches.
+The number of Node Variables (NV) is equal to the number of switches.
 The following NV values define input switch function:
 NV Value | Function
 --------|--------